KEFALONIA ISLAND – An Undiscovered Treasure

 We then drove to our second resort on the southwest side of Kefalonia.
 Along the way we visited Assos, the other town to have survived the earthquake.
 As we pulled off the high coastal road to visit the town, we had to stop and try to capture the brilliant colors of the sea and mountains.
 The town itself is charming.

-After leaving Assos we drove to the incredible Myrtos beach seen here from two directions looking down from the coastal road.
+After leaving Assos we drove to the incredible Myrtos beach seen here looking down from the coastal road and on the beach.
 Cameras just cannot capture the dazzling brilliance of the colors.
 We obviously had to spend some time here.

 We then reached our resort on the southwestern part of the island, F Zeen.
 This place is beautiful.
 Here is a spot on the pretty walkway through the resort, and a view from the main restaurant.